iAbdelRahim/personal_assistant/readme.md

 Optional heavy deps (Docling, transformers, GPU extras) are already listed; drop what you do not need.

+Copy `.env.example` to `.env` (or set the variables in your process) before running anything.
+`UPLOAD_DIR` controls where uploaded PDFs are stored temporarily so both the Streamlit frontend and the FastAPI backend can read them (defaults to `/app/uploads`).
+When using Docker, the `./uploads` directory on the host is mounted into both containers.

 ## Tech Stack

 - **FastAPI** for the HTTP API with request validation and async background execution.